What are Trump's issues with the Iran nuclear deal?

 The US president is threatening to pull the country out of the 2015 Iran nuclear accord.
 DW examines why Trump is considering dropping the deal and who shares his concerns on Iran.

 The "worst deal ever."
 That is how US President Donald Trump describes the 2015 landmark Iran nuclear accord.
-He repeatedly has signaled that the United States will withdraw from or revise the agreement, a threat he reiterated most recently during Tuesday's speech at the UN General Assembly.

 So why is the Trump administration against the nuclear accord?